MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/redirect-windows-known-folders.md

 - If your users' Documents folders contain items with a very high frequency of updates - such as databases, web servers, or Outlook OST files - we recommend not redirecting these folders to OneDrive.
 While such files should continue to function normally, the high frequency of sync activity due to constantly changing files may cause network and performance issues.

-If you're already redirecting known folders to a different location - for example, a network share - or if you have already deployed the new OneDrive sync client, then there are some additional planning considerations:
+If you're already redirecting known folders to a different location--for example, a network share--or if you have already deployed the new OneDrive sync client, then there are some additional planning considerations:

 - If known folders are currently redirected to a network share or other location, you will need to migrate the data from that location to OneDrive after you redirect the known folders to OneDrive.